stevehsudrawing/quantoflx/README.md

 ## Quantity and Quality

-Quanto Flx comes with 4 pre-installed packages that contain **more than 400+ distinctive skins with various styles or sizes**!
+Quanto Flx comes with 4 pre-installed packages that contain **160+ distinctive panels with various styles or sizes, 260 preset shortcuts with customizable icons and banners and 80+ other highly customizable components**!

 ### Quanto Flx Gadgets